tetunori/p5MovRec/README.md

  - would like to make a movie of one's work easily.
  - would like to upload one's work to **Twitter** and pursue simplicity rather than quality.
  - want Today to be the last day to wait for `ffmpeg` to concatenate a lot of still images of your work and render.
- - As long as the image quality is improved, it's OK with converting to `vp9` instead of `h264`.
+ - As long as the image quality is improved, it's OK with`vp9` codec instead of `h264` codec.

 and is **NOT** for who...
  - think the movie of one's work must be high quality and uncompressed.
  - love transcoding and fine tuning in `ffmpeg`.

-Now, the version is 0.5.0. (alpha release)
+Now, the version is `0.5.0`. (alpha release)

 # Simple Usage
 ## Environment